-- 8.1.
-Given the ongoing challenging environment throughout 2023/24, together with the late publication by the Government of the provisional finance settlement on 18 December 2023, this revised MTFS is still under review and will be presented to Cabinet and Council in February 2024.
-The updated strategy will build on what was approved in February 2023 and will look to provide an integrated view of the whole of the Council's finances and outlook over the medium term, i.e., over the next five years.
-It will continue to show how the Council intends to align its limited financial resources to deliver the priorities contained in the new corporate plan but also recognising the need to redesign and change the Council's service delivery arrangements to ensure viability and future sustainability. - 8.2.
+9.1.
+A substantive draft of this updated strategy is shown at Appendix 1 and builds on what was approved in February 2023.
+It provides an integrated view of the whole of the Council's finances and outlook over the medium term, i.e., over the next five years.
+It continues to show how the Council intends to align its limited financial resources to deliver the priorities contained in the new corporate plan but also recognising the need to redesign and change the Council's service delivery arrangements to ensure viability and future sustainability.

+- 9.2.
 This strategy is the Council's key financial planning document which informs business and resource planning and shows how spending needs to be balanced with the amount of available funding.
 It will identify budget gaps in the medium term to enable the Council sufficient time to address them in a considered, measured, and planned way.
-Clearly this assessment will be based on a comprehensive range of assumptions and professional judgements -including an estimate that inflation will fall to around 4% in 2025 and then return to more 'normal and stable' levels of 3% in 2026 and 2027. - 8.3.
-Another major assumption is that the level of Government funding support we are expecting to receive in 2024/25 remains at exactly that same level in future years through to 2028/29.
-It is also expected that any fundamental changes to national policies delivered locally will also be fully funded by Government.
-The strategy will undoubtedly have to be updated again following the conclusion of the next General Election, which will also hopefully see a return to 3-year Comprehensive Spending Reviews for the sector from 2025/26. - 8.4.
-Although the full MTFS is still being updated, considerable work has been undertaken to establish a Medium Term Financial Forecast for the years 2024/25 to 2028/29 and this is shown in Annex 1 to Appendix 1.
-Table 2 is a summary showing the forecast budget gap for the next five years and Figure 1 provides an indication of the potential cumulative impact over the next five years if all current assumptions materialise and no further action is taken.
+Clearly this assessment will be based on a comprehensive range of economic assumptions and professional judgements. - 9.3.
+A major assumption is that the level of Government funding support we are expecting to receive in 2024/25 remains at exactly that same level in future years through to 2028/29, except for the Adult Social Care Discharge Fund (£1.822M) and the additional Social Care Grant (£1.717M).
+It is also expected that any fundamental changes to national policies delivered locally will be fully funded by Government.
+The strategy will undoubtedly have to be updated again following the conclusion of the next General Election, which will hopefully see a return to 3-year Comprehensive Spending Reviews for the sector from 2025/26. - 9.4.
+A Medium Term Financial Forecast for the years 2024/25 to 2028/29 is shown in Annex 1 to Appendix 1.
+Table 2 is a summary showing the forecast budget gap for the next five years and Figure 1 provides an indication of the potential cumulative impact over the next five years if all current assumptions materialise, and no further action is taken.
 Clearly our planned service redesign programme and improving efficiency and productivity work will continue to be developed to mitigate the impact and reduce the budget gap forecast in each individual year.
-Successful implementation will have a major positive financial benefit in reducing the overall cumulative forecast gap illustrated in Figure 1.
+Successful implementation will have a major positive financial benefit in reducing the overall cumulative forecast gap illustrated in Figure 1. - 9.5.
+The Budget Gap for 2024/25 is forecast to be zero, if the proposals contained within this report are supported and approved.
+It must be noted though that there is a significant risk that some of the overspend reported in 2023/24, particularly for the well documented pressures in Children's Social Care (Independent Placements) will continue into 2024/25.
+This national concern was the main driver and contributory factor behind the Government providing additional Social Care Grant that was confirmed in the final Local Government Settlement received on 5 February 2024.
+Within Southend-on-Sea City Council, the S151 Officer has also earmarked a further £5 million in Social Care Reserves for both Adults (£2.5M) and Childrens (£2.5M) to help to mitigate these concerns in 2024/25.